Aleppo was never meant to fall.

 Its reinvention is part genuine evolution — a technocratic Salafism — and part public relations gambit to persuade external stakeholders it is no longer a threat to anyone save Assad and his saviors.
 Jolani followed events in Afghanistan closely and wants HTS to become a downier, more tolerant equivalent of the Taliban, complete with international acquiescence to, if not recognition of, his rule.

-He will have noticed, for instance, that the Taliban leadership is now regularly hosted not only in Qatar and coordinates with the United States as per the conditions of the Trump-brokered Doha Agreement; it also routinely travels to Moscow, in spite of Russia’s proscription of the Taliban as a terrorist entity.
+He will have noticed, for instance, that the Taliban leadership is now not only regularly hosted in Qatar and coordinates with the United States as per the conditions of the Trump-brokered Doha Agreement; it also routinely travels to Moscow, in spite of Russia’s proscription of the Taliban as a terrorist entity.
 Yet this policy is about to be lifted, as are complementary Russian sanctions, owing to dramatically changed facts on the ground in the wake of America’s withdrawal from its longest war.
 “Generally, we must proceed from the fact that the Taliban controls power in the country,” Putin said in July.
 “In this sense, the Taliban are certainly our allies in the fight against terrorism because any acting government is concerned with the stability of its administration and the state it governs.”

 Much as HTS fights the Islamic State in Syria, the Taliban fights its Afghan offshoot, which has carried out a spate of grisly terrorist operations in Russia in recent months, including the shooting and arson attack on Crocus City Hall near Moscow in March, which killed 145 people.
 (Russia falsely claimed the secret hands of Ukrainian, British and American intelligence were behind that atrocity.)
 Jolani’s argument to the West and Arab states runs parallel to the Taliban’s: He is not only preferable to the terrorists who go abroad in search of innocent blood to spill; he is at war with them.